Skip to main content

 func (w *MyWidget) ApplyTheme(t latte.Theme) {

-w.Style = t.Input.Merge(w.Style) // theme is base; caller wins
+w.Style = t.Input.Merge(w.callerStyle) // theme is base; caller wins

-w.FocusStyle = t.InputFocus.Merge(w.FocusStyle)
+w.FocusStyle = t.InputFocus.Merge(w.callerFocusStyle)

 }